threewebcode/W3/blockchain/ethereum/client/lighthouse.md

 The anchor fork choice can be from the genesis state or the finalized checkpoint.
 The execution status is confirmed from the execution layer side.

+The statements of get head function in the fork choice object:
+  - update the time with the system time current slot
+  - get the data from the fork choice store and use them as the condition to get head from protocol array
+  - use the head root to find the block
+  - use the justified hash to find the block and get the block hash from the block
+  - use the finalized hash to find the block and get the block hash from the block
+  - put the head root into the result enumeration and return it as the function output